KostasEreksonas/TryHackMe_Writeups/Pickle_Rick/README.md

 # Extra

-The source code of Command panel had a ***Base64*** encoded string which, when decoded for several times, gave a two-word phrase, which I had not used in solving this CTF, but thought it was a fun thing to add.
+The source code of Command panel had a ***Base64*** encoded string which, when decoded for several times, gave a two-word phrase, `rabbit hole`, which I had not used in solving this CTF, but thought it was a fun thing to add.

 ![Rick source](/Pickle_Rick/images/Rick_source.png)